allthroughthenight/allthroughthenight.github.io/_posts/2025-01-01-what-i-learned-this-year copy.md

 * [fuck you](https://github.com/pzoj/pzoj-contest/pull/1#issuecomment-2283067326)
 * [I fixie wixied the JSON-api](https://github.com/Xerasin/GCinemaCraftDownloader/issues/1#issue-310568285)

-Google Sheets Emojis: Me and my partner use Google sheets to share plans, so when I was looking for a fix I found these.
+Google Sheets Emojis: Me and my partner use Google sheets, so when I was looking for a fix I found these.
 * [Emojis in Google Sheets are non-printable?!](https://www.reddit.com/r/googlesheets/comments/wep184/emojis_in_google_sheets_are_nonprintable/)
 * [Why google sheets save as PDF doesn't show emoji in Cell?](https://stackoverflow.com/questions/64161635/why-google-sheets-save-as-pdf-doesnt-show-emoji-in-cell)